tokenstore/contract/README.md

-# Decethex contracts and test suite
+# TokenStore contracts and test suite

 ## Contracts
-1. Decethex.sol - key exchange contract with helpers
+1. TokenStore.sol - key exchange contract with helpers
 2. AccountModifiers.sol - a simple contract to hold fee/rebate modifiers
 3. Token.sol - a sample ERC20 token contract to be used in testing only